Notes on the Geography of Burma / Myanmar: Rangoon / Yangon

 A more modest government building of the British era.

-The same market from the outside, showing the corrugated-metal sheds that comprise the place.
+The same market from the outside, showing the corrugated-metal sheds that house the place.

 Despite European dominance, Rangoon was primarily a city of Indian immigrants, the huge majority of whom lived in densely packed apartment buildings.
 Some of these buildings were ostentatiously grand.

-Here and there, some new buildings have been added.
+Here and there, new buildings have been added.

 New buildings soon look as bedraggled as the old ones.